 God heard Ismael's cry.
 After all, his name means "God is hearing."
 The angel of the Lord told Hagar to fear not for God had heard.
 God opened her eyes and she saw a well of water, and she filled the bottle and gave her son a drink.
 God provided a well in an unlikely place; in the desert.

 Notice that while she only had a small container given by man, God gave her an entire well, and He didn't do it until Hagar came to the end of the little that she had.
 God gave them exactly what they needed at the time the cry was heard.
 Not a moment sooner, and not a moment later.

-Notice that Hagar never wept about the way she had been mistreated.
-She never wept when Abraham had sent her out with only bread and water.
-She didn’t weep because she got lost in the wilderness.
+Notice that Hagar never wept when Sarah mistreated her.
+She never wept when Abraham sent her into the desert with only bread and water.
+She didn’t weep when she got lost in the wilderness.
 She wept when her son seemed like he was about to die.
 She wept when she had no more food or water to give him to keep him alive.
 When she wept, God heard.
 God hears when mothers weep.

 Hagar: Example for Single Mothers